Elmiabka2024/Elmi_cne340_jobhunter/README.md

-Job Hunter Assinment
+## Job Hunter Assignment
+# description
-description - create a python script that fetches jobs for you from a job postings website called Remotive.com
+create a python script that fetches jobs for you from a job postings website called Remotive.com